cibiobcg/abemus_models/README.md

 |          Agilent HaloPlex Exome         |   Haloplex   |    36 Mbp   | Illumina HiSeq 2000 |     WCM     |      50     |       PE      |         26855148         |

-# Test dataset

-The folder **test_dataset_abemus.tar.gz** contains a ready to use dataset to explore ABEMUS workflow as described in the [Usage](https://github.com/cibiobcg/abemus/wiki/Usage) page of the [Wiki](https://github.com/cibiobcg/abemus/wiki).